TahmidAhmed2000/Gov1347/posts/week_8.md

 R_pv2p ~ GDP_growth_qt + turnoutpct_change + net_app
 ```
 + GDP_growth_qt represents Q2 GDP growth rate
-+ turnoutpct_change represents the percent change in voter turnout
++ turnoutpct_change represents the percent change in voter turnout from the previous election
 + net_app represents net approval for Republican candidate

 + The next model I want to look at is a fundamental model, which is a linear model.